Accessibility is a term commonly used in relation to website design.

 In general, it means ensuring that users with visual impairments or disabilities, which affect how they browse the web, can access the same information that other users can.

 Common examples of accessibility solutions include providing web pages that can be read by a screen reader or allow the text to be enlarged.
 To support accessibility, PageTiger can output a text-only version of an version that is easier to read and can be used with screen readers.

-Accessibility content for each page is managed Page Properties.
+Accessibility content for each page is managed within the Page Properties of your version.

 If you are viewing a double page spread, the properties will display for both pages in two columns (For example - page 1 and page 2).